-Gareth Southgate odds-on favourite to replace Erik Ten Hag at Manchester United - Paper Talk
+Gareth Southgate odds-on favourite to replace Erik ten Hag at Manchester United - Paper Talk

-Plus: Arsenal midfielder Mikel Merino set to miss two months of season with the fractured shoulder; the Gunners have rejected a late attempt from Al Ittihad to sign Leandro Trossard
+Plus: Arsenal midfielder Mikel Merino set to miss two months of season with a fractured shoulder; the Gunners have rejected a late attempt from Al Ittihad to sign Leandro Trossard

 The top stories and transfer rumours from Tuesday's newspapers...